Jianqoq/Hpt/docs/user_guide/shape_manipulate/reshape.md

         | &Vec<i64>
 ) -> Result<Tensor<T>, TensorError>
 ```
-Gives a new shape to the tensor without changing its data.
+Gives a new shape to the tensor without changing its data when it is possible.

 ## Parameters:
 `x`: Input tensor